Hong Kong Court of Final Appeal: Background and conception

+Creation of the court

+The Sino-British Joint Liaison Group agreed in 1991 that the Court of Final Appeal consisting of a chief justice, three other Hong Kong judges, and one judge from a list of Hong Kong or foreign common law judges should be set up before the handover on 1 July 1997, preferably by 1993, in order to lay the groundwork for a smooth transition.
+The decision to include only one foreign judge led to much criticism; Martin Lee asserted that while he was a member of the Basic Law Drafting Committee, it had been agreed that a majority of the judges sitting on the court would be foreign, and in any case, it appeared to be a contradiction of the meaning in the Joint Declaration and Basic Law suggested by the word "judges".
+The Bar Association and Law Society opposed the agreement, criticizing it for contravening both the spirit and the letter of the Joint Declaration and Basic Law.
+There were also concerns that the new CFA would need to be of similar stature and prestige as the Privy Council, and not simply the Court of Appeal in a different guise, in order to preserve confidence in Hong Kong's business environment and legal system.

+The Legislative Council voted 38-2 on 25 October 1991 in rejection of the agreement, the first time it had voted in opposition to an agreement between Britain and China on the future of Hong Kong.

 Role of the court

-From the 1840s to 30 June 1997, Hong Kong was a British Dependent Territory, and the power of final adjudication on the laws of Hong Kong was vested in the Judicial Committee of the Privy Council in London.
-The power to exercise sovereignty over Hong Kong was transferred from the United Kingdom to the People's Republic of China on 1 July 1997.
 Based on the one country, two systems principle, Hong Kong retains a high degree of autonomy and maintains its own legal system.
 The Court of Final Appeal was established on 1 July 1997 in Central, Hong Kong.
 Since then, it has served as the court of last resort; the court has the power of final adjudication with respect to the law of Hong Kong as well as the power of final interpretation over local laws including the power to strike down local ordinances on the grounds of inconsistency with the Basic Law.

 However, this power is not absolute; the court's decisions can be overturned by the Chinese government via a controversial process known as an "interpretation" via Article 158 of the Basic Law.